skord/kd8orqnet/_posts/2023-03-21-vegan-chana-masala.md

 8. Stir in the amchur powder or lemon juice to add tanginess to the dish.
 9. Taste and adjust the seasonings, adding more salt, chili powder, or amchur/lemon juice as needed.
 10. Garnish with fresh cilantro leaves and serve hot with rice, naan, or your favorite Indian bread.

+_Note: The entirety of this is AI generated._